Techcable/Cauldron-Old/README.md

 We use Gradle to handle our dependencies.

 1. Checkout project.
-2. Init submodules : git submodule update --init
+2. Init submodules : git submodule update --init --recursive
 3. Setup workspace : gradlew setupMCPC
 4. Build binaries  : gradlew buildPackages
 Note: all binaries will be in distributions folder